itsz-san/Version-Control-With-GitHub/README.md

 By the end of this, I should be able to see the branch in the project's github page.
 To make it less complicated, I will first commit this latest entry.
 So in the `feature/devlog-scripts` branch, this log entry will be the last update.
 It gets confusing otherwise.

+2022-12-07T21:57
+Alright, it has been successful.
+But I fucked up the name of the branch.
+LOL!
+There is typo.
+But whatever.
+Ok, so the question I have is as I work on this feature, I add new entries here.
+I do the `git add`, `git commit`, `git push` and etc as usual.
+But This will only be in this branch.
+I wouldn't be able, for example, to see this entry if I switch to the main branch.

+And then, what happens if I made new entries that only exists in the main branch?
+When I complete this feature and try to merge this branch with the main, what happens?

+It's easy enough to understand that the new files will be added to the main branch.
+But what about conflicts?
+Alright that's enough wondering here.
+Let me try to get back to the main branch by using `git checkout main`.